 Does a lack of colocation of testing teams inherently lead to software testing inefficiency?
 This is a question that goes to the root of what it means to collaborate effectively, whether with an offshore software development team or a distributed team onshore.
 One that we get all the time.
-In our experience, there are pros and cons to having people work remotely on QA projects and in software testing teams.
+In our experience, there are pros and cons to having people work remotely on QA projects and in software testing teams, such as performance testing teams.
 We’ve seen organizations have successes and failures with this approach.
 Here are a few things to consider in determining whether having a remote testing team is feasible for your circumstances.

 The True Cost of Software Testing Offshore